Tensor networks and efficient descriptions of classical data: Introduction

-Mutual information estimation is an actively researched area~\cite{Grassberger2003, Kraskov2004, Belghazi2018, song2020understanding, Carrara2019}, and many current methods suffer from scalability and stability, due to the difficulty of numerically reproducing high-dimensional probability distributions from samples.
-Here, we develop a MI estimator for images, based on an autoregressive network model~\cite{PixelRCNN}, and we benchmark it against canonical k-nearest neighbor density estimation method (kNN)~\cite{Kraskov2004}.
-We also rely on a MI neural estimator (MINE)~\cite{Belghazi2018} method, where neural networks are used as variational functions for the estimator.
-Increasing the network complexity and changing from small fully connected networks to convolutional neural networks (CNN)~\cite{CNN} allows us to improve the estimation of mutual information systematically.
-Although earlier works have found MINE estimators hard to train~\cite{McAllester2018}, we could achieve stable results with them both for images and text.
+Estimating mutual information from classical datasets is an active research area~\cite{Grassberger2003Entropy,Kraskov2004Estimating,Belghazi2018MINE,Song2020Understanding,Carrara2019Estimation}, with many current methods struggling with scalability and stability due to high-dimensional probability distributions.
+In this work, we develop an MI estimator for images based on an autoregressive network model~\cite{PixelRCNN} and benchmark it against a standard $k$-nearest neighbor (kNN) density estimation method~\cite{Kraskov2004Estimating}.
+We also utilize the mutual information neural estimator (MINE)~\cite{Belghazi2018MINE}, enhancing it by using convolutional neural networks (CNNs) as variational functions.
+By increasing network complexity--from simple fully connected networks to CNNs--we systematically improve MI estimation accuracy.
+Despite previous challenges in training MINE estimators~\cite{McAllester2018Formal}, we achieve stable and consistent results across image and text data.

-This paper is organized as follows: in Sec.~\ref{sec:TN_and_ML}, we discuss the limitations imposed by the entanglement entropy and mutual information scaling on applicability of tensor network models for describing quantum states and classical data.
-In Sec.~\ref{sec:MI_classical}, we numerically analyze the mutual information scaling in text and images, and we introduce a toy model to understand the power-law scaling of both MI and correlations in text.
-Finally, we discuss the details of our numerical methods and introduce the Autoregressive-Network-based neural estimator in Sec.~\ref{sec:MI_est}.
-We also discuss the mutual information neural estimation (MINE) method, where we introduce convolutional neural networks as variational functions.
-We also discuss a k-nearest neighbor density estimation (kNN) based method, which we use as a benchmark throughout the paper.
+The remainder of this paper is organized as follows: In Sec.~\ref{sec:TN_and_ML}, we discuss how entanglement entropy and mutual information scaling empower or constrain the applicability of tensor network models for quantum states and classical data.
+In Sec.~\ref{sec:MI_est}, we present our numerical MI estimation methods, including our autoregressive network-based MI estimator, MINE with CNNs, and the kNN estimator as a reference.
+In Secs.~\ref{sec:MI_image} and~\ref{sec:MI_text}, we analyze the mutual information scaling in images and text numerically and introduce toy models to interpret the power-law scaling of both MI and correlations in text.
+Finally, we summarize our findings and discuss their implications for future research in Sec.~\ref{sec:conclusion}.

-\section{Efficient description of quantum systems and classical data}
+\section{Efficient Description of Quantum Systems and Classical Data}